elisagzhang/Assignment1-UPDATED/README.md

 ## Help users recognize, diagnose, and recover from errors
 - provides error page and suggestions for bad search terms
 - does not distinguish if username or password is wrong when trying to login (1)
-- again, why is the log out button a tab? i clicked it thinking that it was another page and i was immediately logged out?
+- again, why is the log out button a tab? i clicked it thinking that it was another page and i was immediately logged out (2)

 ## Help and documentation
 - the main site is essentially one big help page, but it doesn't feel streamlined and is hard to nagivate (2)